wvchallenges/se-challenge-expenses/README.markdown

 And you're done, go to [127.0.0.1:8000](http://127.0.0.1:8000)

-## Design decisions

-### Django app structure

-I typically will structure my django apps in 3 different files:

-  - Models: Defines models, and each model contains logic related to data validation or preparation.
-  - Views: Defines all views relevant to the models, and contains only logic related to the http layer or template layer.
-Reading POST data or formatting data to be useable easily in the template, for example.
-  - API: Defines all business logic relevant to the models.
-Methods in `api` generally only accept python built-in types as parameters.
-This restriction allows for easier testing (both from unit tests and from a shell), as well as calling `api` methods from anywhere else, such as background tasks, management commands, etc.

 ## What's next

 The following are ideas on how to improve or extend the project, in no particular order.